inkytonik/skink/README.md

 ## Running Skink outside sbt (FIXME: check)

-#### Mac or Linux shell
+### Mac or Linux shell

 On Mac or Linux, you can also run Skink on a single C file using the `skink.sh` script.
 You first need to run

     sbt assembly

 which builds Skink and packages it as a single Java archive.
 Then you can run a shell command such as:

-    skink.sh loc <file.c>
+    skink.sh <file.c>

-The `loc` argument means *local mode* which means it runs Skink using the Java archive created by `sbt assembly` in the current directory's `target` folder.
+This script will use `/skink/target/scala-SCALAVERSION/skink-assembly-SKINKVERSION.jar` if it exists, which is the configuration for the SV-COMP.
+Otherwise, it will look for `skink.jar`.
+For debugging, it is easiest to link that file to the jar built by sbt.

+Also, the script can use used as

+    skink.sh --version

+to print Skink's version number and exit.